dmangialino/movie-recommendations-py/README.md

 ## Running the Web App

-In addition to running our *Python Personalized Movie Recs* tool in the command line, you can also run it using a **Graphical User Interphase (GUI)**.
-To use our tool in a GUI, enter the below commands in your command line based on your computer choice (mac vs windows):
+In addition to running our *Python Personalized Movie Recs* tool in the command line, you can also run it using a **Graphical User Interphase (GUI)** in your browser.
+The GUI requires the same inputs as the command line tool, but uses a form rather than successive prompts.

+To use our tool in a GUI, you will need to activate **flask** by entering the below commands in your command line based on your computer choice (mac vs windows):

 **For Mac OS:**
 ```